 StanCOG participates in a wide range of regional and project level planning activities.
 In conjunction with other Regional Transportation Planning Agencies, Caltrans and the local jurisdictions, StanCOG participates as a member of Project Development Teams and Steering Committees that work towards improving transportation and mobility in the region.
-StanCOG also serves as the lead agency in the Environmental Phase of the State Route 132 West Expressway/Freeway Project.

 Projects